Way back in history:

 and it may re-size more clearly; the computer seems to know when the

 image is too big.
-Here is the cover: notice that Brafield had already run 9 meetings that year.
+Here is the cover: notice that Brafield had already run nine meetings that year.
 Then an enlargement showing Sid Farndon's rollover in

 which sounds like it was a lot of fun (imagine Dirty Dennis staying in